wp-plugins/post-pay-counter/readme.txt

 = Can I pay all posts the same, without caring about words/visits? = It is not really an explicit feature, but again, the answer is yes.
 All you have to do is set the plugin to use the counting system zones putting 1 in every *Words/Visits n°* column field and the amount you want to give each post (always the same, of course) in each *Payment* field.

+= I try to update settings, but my changes do not get registered = This often happens because you are pressing *Enter* on your keyboard to update settings.
+Because of the page structure (for you HTML guys, there are other submit buttons before the *Save Options* one), this action does not trigger the Save Options buttons.
+Instead, you should scroll down the configuration page and click on *Save Options* with your mouse.
+If you are still experiencing problems, [contact me](http://www.thecrowned.org/contact-me "Contact me")!

 == Changelog ==
 = 1.2.0 =